awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-resources.md

 Each property is specified with a string\.
 + `name` – Required\.
 This is the name of the Lambda function to deploy\.
 + `alias` – Required\.
 This is the name of the alias to the Lambda function\.
 + `currentversion` – Required\.
 This is the version of the Lambda function traffic currently points to\.
+This value must be a valid positive integer\.
 + `targetversion` – Required\.
 This is the version of the Lambda function traffic is shifted to\.
+This value must be a valid positive integer\.

 ## AppSpec 'resources' section for Amazon ECS deployments<a name="reference-appspec-file-structure-resources-ecs"></a>